 The HP OfficeJet 250 Mobile Printer is a portable all-in-one inkjet printer.
 It uses a two-cartridge system with HP 62 Black and HP 62 Tri-Color ink cartridges; it's also compatible with the high-yield HP 62XL High Yield Black and HP 62XL High Yield Tri-Color cartridges.
 While it doesn't have a flatbed scanner, it does have an ADF scanner.
-Its connectivity options include USB, Wi-Fi, and Wi-Fi Direct, as well as printing directly from external USB devices like hard drives.
-Finally, it features support for Apple AirPrint and Mopria Print Service and is compatible with the HP Smart App.
+Its connectivity options include USB, Wi-Fi, and Wi-Fi Direct, printing directly from external USB devices like hard drives, as well as support for Apple AirPrint and Mopria Print Service.
+Finally, it's compatible with the HP Smart App, which lets you perform tasks like printing or scanning, adjust color and contrast settings for scans, and order more ink for your device.

 The HP OfficeJet 250 is decent for family use.
 It prints excellent-looking black and color documents.
 It also has an ADF scanner; unfortunately, scans turn out tilted as the paper guide doesn't properly feed sheets into the scanner, and it can't automatically scan or print double-sided pages.
 Page yields are low, so you'll have to change the ink cartridges frequently if you print often.
 There's a risk of clogging if you don't print regularly, which entails further maintenance.
 Finally, there are many connectivity options, including support for Apple AirPrint and Mopria Print Service.